rikosintie/Kali-mac/README.md

 ### Terminator

-I like terminator as as my terminal emulator.
+I like [terminator](https://github.com/gnome-terminator/terminator) as as my terminal emulator.
 It supports plugins like `logger`, `watch for activity` and tabs.
-There many emulators for Linux, you may want to Google it yourself and try a different one.
+There many emulators for Linux, you may want to Google "Linux Terminal Emulators" yourself and try a different one.

+Terminator was first released in 2007.
+It then transferred to a different team and is now (2023) back under active development on github.
+The documentation is very helpful and can be found [here](https://gnome-terminator.readthedocs.io/en/latest/gettingstarted.html#context-menu)

 - `sudo apt install terminator -y`
 - `sudo update-alternatives --config x-terminal-emulator`